 Ignore that nightmare; don’t want to be one of the ones who can’t handle the pressure.
-In the club everything gets its candy coating again, the MDMA sparkles fly off the lights and writhing bodies, set to the deep bass “WUB WUB WUB” reverberating across the Strip.
+In the club everything gets its candy coating again, the MDMA sparkles fly off the lights and writhing bodies, set to the deep bass “WUB WUB WUB” reverberating across the strip.
 Festivals and dance clubs make more money for the hotels than the guests, so you know that the music blares shamelessly into the night, upsetting the tourist families who should have known better.
 No one sleeps in Vegas.

-Today, as drug-free reality becomes more and more surreal, it gets easier to shelter in the insanity of LSD.
-I find that the revolving bar in Circus Circus that Hunter S. Thompson retreated to in the famous scene from the book/movie is no more.
+Today, as drug-free reality becomes more and more surreal, it gets easier to take shelter in the insanity of LSD.
+The revolving bar in Circus Circus that Hunter S. Thompson retreated to in the famous scene from the book/movie is no more.
 It was turned into an ice-cream parlor for the kids, and then closed when iPhones were invented and children stopped going out.
-There is no commemorative sign.

-Vegas is the mirror of America, we are really just looking at our own reflection, even though it disgusts us.
-Hunter S. Thompson said “Las Vegas is a society of armed masturbator/gambling is the kicker here/sex is extra/weird trip for high rollers … house-whores for winners, hand jobs for the bad luck crowd” — but what was true of Vegas in the ‘70s is now true of the whole of America.
+Vegas is the mirror of America, we are just looking at our own reflection, even though it disgusts us.
+Thompson said “Las Vegas is a society of armed masturbator/gambling is the kicker here/sex is extra/weird trip for high rollers … house-whores for winners, hand jobs for the bad luck crowd” — but what was true of Vegas in the ‘70s is now true of the whole of America.
 Except that after the Baby Boomer’s masturbatory gamble, we’re the bad luck crowd, armed porn-addicted losers, sick of handjobs, when all we really want is a thrust at life.

 In the past, Las Vegas was a guilty pleasure.
-Hunter S. Thompson describes the carnival of Vegas in the ‘70s, “Shoot the pasties off the nipples of a ten-foot bull-dyke and win a cotton-candy goat.”
+Thompson describes the carnival of Vegas in the ‘70s: “Shoot the pasties off the nipples of a ten-foot bull-dyke and win a cotton-candy goat.”
 Now the incandescent bulbs have all been replaced with colored LEDs that flash in concert with the fountains.
 The guilt has also been replaced, along with the novelty of a cotton candy goat.

 Where Vegas used to stand for what society would not accept, now it is a monument to the unashamed gluttony of conspicuous consumption, as gargantuan tourists waddle into a buffet of buffets to spend their hard-earned money to die one year sooner.
-Would Hunter S. Thompson approve of the shameless appropriation of his dissident story by Las Vegas marketing?
-It’s been re-packaged as a mild-flavor "Fear & Loathing"-like adventure, where even pastel-wearing suburbanites can dip their toe into the sea of flesh with the promise of “What Happens in Vegas Stays in Vegas.”
+Would Thompson approve of the shameless appropriation of his dissident story by Las Vegas marketing?
+It’s been re-packaged as a mild-flavor Fear & Loathing-like adventure, where even pastel-wearing suburbanites can dip their toe into the sea of flesh with the promise of “What Happens in Vegas Stays in Vegas.”

 Impossible to miss off the strip, Trump Tower might as well be called The Golden Penis He Wishes He Had; it stands as a monument of overcompensation.
 Somehow, a descendent of brothel owners — too shady for a gaming license on the Las Vegas strip — now rules the country.
-That one would probably have blindsided even Thompson.
+That one might have blindsided even Thompson.

 “But our trip was different.
 It was a classic affirmation of everything right and true and decent in the national character.
 It was a gross, physical salute to the fantastic possibilities of life in this country — but only for those with true grit.
 And we were chock full of that.”

 Even as a drug addled cynic, Thompson knew everything that was about to be lost at that moment in the ‘70s, and what was to be gained from sending it off with a final salute.
 He had lived through the optimism of actual change, which now, as time recedes, looks more and more like a blip in history — never done before and never to be repeated.
 The opposite of “too weird to live, and too rare to die.”

-We fruitlessly scream, Make America Great Again as we stare into the void of our own destruction.
+We fruitlessly scream, “Make America Great Again” as we stare into the void of our own destruction.
 And we’ll still be chanting it, as America crumbles, civil war ensues, and the final showdown happens between all those hidden guns.

-In his obituary for Nixon, Hunter S. Thompson wrote, “By disgracing and degrading the Presidency of the United States, by fleeing the White House like a diseased cur, Richard Nixon broke the heart of the American Dream.”
+In his obituary for Nixon, Thompson wrote, “By disgracing and degrading the Presidency of the United States, by fleeing the White House like a diseased cur, Richard Nixon broke the heart of the American Dream.”
 If Nixon broke the heart of the American dream, the current president is raping it now.

-Although the heady, hazy American Dream that Hunter S. Thompson glimpsed in the ‘70s failed to ever materialize, what replaced it was exactly what he had described, “In a closed society where everybody’s guilty, the only crime is getting caught.
+Although the heady, hazy American Dream that Thompson glimpsed in the ‘70s failed to ever materialize, what replaced it was exactly what he had described, “In a closed society where everybody’s guilty, the only crime is getting caught.
 In a world of thieves, the only final sin is stupidity.”
-And we’ve already been caught in the act of being stupid enough to elect Trump, crossing the final golden “T” off our demise, as he gets a fitting golden shower from a Russian prostitute.
+And we’ve already been caught in the act of being stupid enough to elect Trump, crossing the final golden “T” off our demise, as he gets a golden shower from a Russian prostitute.